ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/index.md

 Example (?)

-This guide will get you started with AMP components and concepts that enable rendering on the client-side.
+Read [Client-side rendering](client_rendering.md) to get started with AMP components and concepts that enable rendering on the client-side.